MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/get-started-azureps.md

 and for building automation scripts that work against the Azure Resource Manager.
 This article helps get you started using it, and teaches you the core concepts behind it.

 ## Install Azure PowerShell

 The first step is to make sure you have the latest version of the Azure PowerShell installed.
-The latest version is 4.1.0.
+For information about the latest release, see the [release notes](./release-notes-azureps.md).

 1. [Install Azure PowerShell](install-azurerm-ps.md).
 2. To verify the installation was successful, run `Get-Module AzureRM` from your command line.

 ## Log in to Azure

 Sign on interactively:

 1. Type `Login-AzureRmAccount`.
 You will get dialog box asking for your Azure credentials.
-Option '-EnvironmentName' can let you login in Azure China or Azure Germany. e.g. Login-AzureRmAccount -EnvironmentName AzureChinaCloud
+Option '-EnvironmentName' can let you login in Azure China or Azure Germany.

+   e.g. Login-AzureRmAccount -EnvironmentName AzureChinaCloud

 2. Type the email address and password associated with your account.
 Azure authenticates and saves